 When you buy a video camera, you should check if there’s an option to attach a microphone?
 If so, you should check how it sounds.
 Connecting professional microphones usually called XLR connectors, so you should pay attention if there is such a connection.
 You should also check the quality of the camera’s microphone and a headphone jack is highly recommended that camera.

-If you buy a video camera for the next film you are shooting, check with the cinematographer, what look you’re looking for a movie, do you intend to shoot with a Steady Cam, camera tripod or on the shoulder?
+If you buy a video camera for the next film you are shooting, check with the cinematographer, what look you’re looking for a movie, do you intend to shoot with a Steady Cam, camera tripod, or on the shoulder?
 What kind of shots will be in your film?
-For example, The Cannon Duel Pixel CMOS AF is a 70D camera, which means it has a good autofocus that is able to adjust fast while the characters are moving.
+For example, The Canon Dual Pixel CMOS AF is a 70D camera, which means it has good autofocus that is able to adjust fast while the characters are moving.

 Find out about them and how much it costs to buy a Battery that holds several hours.

 The LCD screen is a small screen that flips out from the camera so you can see what is filmed.
 It will be better if the screen will be a removable one and that you can rotate it down (if you pick up the camera to shoot from above) and vice versa.
 In addition, it should be possible to watch through a viewfinder.
 Sometimes it is more convenient and more accurate.

 You don’t want to end up with a camera that will make your post-editing stage long and expensive, that’s why, before you buy a video camera, you’ll need to check if the files that the camera produces are such that video editors can easily insert into their editing software without conversion?
 Conversion of the files might mean losing some quality and time.
 Some cameras have a convert software you can download from the website that does a good conversion for specific video editing software.